Poem "The Wind" by Robert Louis Stevenson

 🌟 Summary – Key Points (Exam Revision Notes)

-6. Poetic Devices Used in the "The Wind" by Robert Louis Stevenson:
+6. a.
+Literary / Poetic Devices (for teacher / understanding) used in the poem "The Wind" by Robert Louis Stevenson:

 1. Alliteration